2m3/jqPuzzle/NOTES.md

 			from: { index: 4, row: 2, col: 1 },
 			to: { index: 1, row: 1, col: 1 },
 			direction: 'up',
+			index: 1,
 			timestamp: <date>
 		}

+Fires a `move` event if the move was successful.

 `moveByNumber(<number>)`